Rushabh-Runwal/Will-it-Rain/README.md

 # Will-it-Rain ?

-Putting this code on cloud , this will send a msg if it will rain today and remind to carry your umbrealla
+Putting this code on cloud , this will send a msg on my phone if it will rain today and will tell me to carry an umbrealla.

+*Used pythonanywhere for hosting
-Used Twillio for sending sms.
+*Used Twillio for sending sms.